SpencerWhitehead7/redux-action-creator-factory/README.md

 ## Installation

-run `npm install action-creator-factory` in the command line from your project's directory.
+run `npm install redux-action-creator-factory` in the command line from your project's directory.

 ## Providing input to ACF